dbradley555/professional-portfolio/README.md

 ## Usage

 To use the Portfolio, go to the published webpage.
-From there, you will be able to navigate through links to my projects, read about myself and my goals, and submit a contact request form with a message.
+From there, you will be able to view preview images of my projects, navigate to my projects' webpages, access my LinkedIn and GitHub profiles, read about myself and my goals, and submit a contact request form with a message.

 ## Credits